 - Talk to a doctor online

-- Is gestational diabetes a dominant or recessive trait?
+- Is hemochromatosis a dominant or recessive trait?